NATO Information and Documentation Centre (NIDC)

 The NATO Information and Documentation Centre in Ukraine (NIDC) was inaugurated in May 1997 on the eve of signing the NATO-Ukraine Charter on a Distinctive Partnership, which serves as the founding document for the relationship between NATO and Ukraine.
 The NIDC is part of the NATO Public Diplomacy Division and was the first information office established by NATO in a partner country, and open to the general public.

-In September 2015, the NATO Secretary General signed an Agreement with the Ukrainian authorities establishing the NATO Representation comprising the two NATO bodies operating in Ukraine - NATO Information and Documentation Centre and NATO Liaison Office (NLO) in Ukraine - with the necessary legal framework.
-The two offices will eventually move and be collocated in the same premises courtesy of the Ukrainian Government.
+In September 2015, the NATO Secretary General signed an Agreement with the Ukrainian authorities establishing the NATO Representation comprising the two NATO bodies operating in Ukraine – The NATO Information and Documentation Centre (NIDC) and The NATO Liaison Office (NLO) in Ukraine.

-The NIDC also contributes to the efforts to facilitate and enhance Ukraine’s participation in cooperation activities with NATO in the frameworks of the NATO-Ukraine Charter, Ukraine’s Annual National Programme, Strategic Communications Partnership and other forms of cooperation between NATO and Ukraine.
-It advises the Ukrainian authorities and institutions in the area of strategic communications and public diplomacy.
+The NIDC also contributes to the efforts to facilitate and enhance Ukraine’s participation in cooperation activities with NATO in the frameworks of the NATO-Ukraine Charter, Ukraine’s Annual National Programme, Strategic Communications Partnership Road Map and other forms of cooperation between NATO and Ukraine.
+It advises the Ukrainian authorities and institutions in the area of strategic communications and public diplomacy capabilities development.

 Public Diplomacy/Communications Projects

-In order to facilitate NATO’s core mission and activities in Ukraine, NIDC supports various public diplomacy and communications projects, including seminars, conferences, multimedia projects aimed at promoting awareness and better understanding of NATO, its values and activities, and NATO-Ukraine cooperation.
+In order to facilitate NATO’s core mission and activities in Ukraine, the NIDC supports various public diplomacy and communications projects, including round tables, seminars, conferences and multimedia projects.

-Grants are awarded on a regular basis throughout the year to recognised Ukrainian non-governmental organisations for a variety of initiatives and activities related to NATO and/or NATO-Ukraine relations.
+Grants are awarded on a regular basis throughout the year to recognized Ukrainian non-governmental organizations for a variety of initiatives and activities related to NATO and/or NATO-Ukraine relations.
 For more information and/or an application form, please visit the following link: NATO Public Diplomacy Division’s Co-Sponsorship Grants.
 Please send requests for additional information and project applications relating to Ukraine to firstname.lastname@example.org .